Ohio utility and heating bill assistance programs.

 Ohio Edison - Project Reach is a program that provides once-a-year emergency financial assistance to the unemployed, disabled, or low-income customers in the community who might lose electric service because of overdue utility or energy bills.
 Call 1-800-633-4766 or your local Salvation Army as the Salvation Army determines eligibility and also administers the program to people who need help.

 In addition to Project Reach, Ohio Edison administers several other financial assistance, grant and hardship programs.
 They want to prevent disconnections, and to help as many people as possible.
-Click here to find additional programs from Ohio Edison.
+Click here to find additional low income energy bill programs from Ohio Edison.

 Ohio Gas - Customers of this provider have some different assistance programs offered to them.
 Most of them are government supported resources such as the Percentage of Income Payment Plan Plus or LIHEAP.
 However certain qualified low income families may have the ability to sign up for payment plans.
 More on assistance programs from Ohio Gas.

 Suburban Natural Gas - If you are struggling with paying your utility or heating bills, then call to learn about any resources that may be available.
 A focus is on assigning low income families with a young child or senior members of the household.
 Get information on financial and government assistance.
-More information.
+More information on Suburban Natural and Ohio Gas.

 The Illuminating Company, which can be reached at 216-861-8185, administers the Community Outreach Opportunity Program (CO-OP).
 This program provides once-a-year cash grants or emergency financial assistance to the unemployed, disabled, or low-income customers or individuals who might lose electric service because of overdue heating or energy bills.
 The Salvation Army determines eligibility and administers this assistance program as well as others.